 But if you’ve ever tried to get a fire going in the woods, you know it’s not always easy.
 The key is to make sure the wood is chopped into small pieces so it will ignite more easily.

-Start by creating a small pile of tinder – things like dry leaves or paper – and then add some kind of kindling, like small twigs or sticks.
+When building a campfire, start by creating a small pile of tinder – things like dry leaves or paper – and then add some kind of kindling, like small twigs or sticks.

 With a bit of practice, you’ll be able to get a fire going in no time.
 So next time you plan a camping trip, remember – small pieces of wood equal big flames.